Michael F. Adams: University of Georgia, 1997–2013

-Post-presidency, 2013–present
+Post-presidency, 2013–2018

 After leaving Georgia, Adams returned to Pepperdine for a three-year term as the university's chancellor from August 1, 2015, to July 31, 2018.
 He was the second-ranking member of the school's administration and worked directly for university president Andrew K. Benton, whom Adams first hired during his first stint at Pepperdine.

+Personal life and death

+Adams married Mary Lynn Ethridge on June 7, 1969, in Union City, Tennessee, and they had two children.
+He died on January 25, 2026, at the age of 77.